corzblog (about)

 1: unzip

-preferably unzip in place, where it will be used. alternatively, unzip it locally, and drop/upload the "blog" folder into the root of your web server.
+Preferably unzip in place, where it will be used (so you don't have to edit permissions manually).
+Alternatively, unzip it locally, and drop/upload the "blog" folder into the root of your web server.
 You can put it anywhere inside your web space, but in the root is cooler.

 or ..

-you should be good to go; permissions being stored in the zip; but it's possible that something happened to them in transit, getting moved around or uploaded, or whatever. simply; if the blog file isn't "writable", nothing you write can be saved! this is easy to fix..
+You should be good to go; permissions being stored in the zip (or when running php as a CGI); but it's possible that something happened to them in transit, getting moved around or uploaded, or whatever. simply; if the blog file isn't "writable", nothing you write can be saved!
+The same goes for archives and preference files.
+This is easy to fix..

 In a unix/linux/mac os x shell, that would be:

-You can use your FTP client for this too, it's sometimes under "attributes" (set them to "ALL" for "EVERYONE", or equivilent).
+You can also use your FTP client to change file and folder permissions, it's sometimes under "attributes" (set them to "ALL" for "Everyone/World", or equivalent).
 In aqua (Mac OS X) you can use the "get info" dialog.
 On Windoze servers, pop up a properties dialog for the file and go to the security tab, or you may prefer DOS "attrib".

 notes

-There's some stuff in the "inc" folder you might want to look at.
+There's some stuff you might want to mess around with, particularly in the "inc" folder..

 .htaccess

-actually, there isn't one of these in the inc/ folder at all, but there is in the main folder, and the arc/ folder too.
-The main one sets up the character encoding for the whole blog/ folder and directs the server to parse .blog files as html, and the other can (optionally) prevent direct web access to your arc/ folder
+Actually, there isn't one of these in the inc/ folder at all, but there is in the main folder, and other folder too.
+The main one sets up the character encoding for the whole blog/ folder and directs the server to parse .blog files as html, and the others generally prevent direct web access to your data, arc/ folder and such.

 if you want to know more about .htaccess files, go here.